andreykobal/opendatahack-ainft-avatars/README.md

 ## Introduction

-Welcome to the  AINFT Mobile App GitHub repository.
-This repository contains the code for an Android/iOS app that allows users to seamlessly interact with AINFT avatars and manage their semi-custodial crypto wallet.
-Users can log in using various social logins like Google and Facebook, receive a small amount of tokens to cover gas fees, mint avatars, and interact with them.
-Additionally, users can copy their wallet address and export the passphrase to import the wallet into MetaMask for trading avatars on OpenSea or other marketplaces.
+**Welcome to the AINFT Mobile App GitHub Repository!**

+This repository is your gateway to a powerful Android/iOS app designed for a seamless experience with AINFT avatars and a semi-custodial crypto wallet.
+Here's a concise overview:

+📱 **Mobile App Features**:
+- **User-Friendly Interaction:** Effortlessly engage with AINFT avatars through your mobile device.
+- **Multi-Platform Support:** Available on both Android and iOS platforms for widespread accessibility.
+- **Social Login Integration:** Access your account swiftly via Google and Facebook login options.
+- **Gas Fee Coverage:** Enjoy a hassle-free experience with a token allocation to cover gas fees.
+- **Avatar Minting:** Easily mint your avatars and personalize them to your liking.
+- **Interactive Avatars:** Engage in meaningful interactions with your avatars, whether it's text-based or through voice communication.
+- **Wallet Management:** Copy your wallet address and export the passphrase to import it into MetaMask or other platforms for avatar trading on OpenSea and more.

+🖼️ **Frontend for Avatar Minting**:
-The repository also contains a react frontend, that allows users to mint custom AINFT avatars directly from the frontend.
-This process leverages cutting-edge technologies like IPFS, Filecoin, and NFT.Storage to ensure the seamless creation and storage of unique avatars.
+- Seamlessly mint custom AINFT avatars directly from the frontend.

-Users can use their avatars in the [AILAND shooter game](https://ailand.app/).
-Interact with them by text or voice.
-Use them as game skins.
+- Utilizes groundbreaking technologies such as IPFS, Filecoin, and NFT.Storage for secure and efficient avatar creation and storage.

+🎮 **AILAND Shooter Game Integration**:
+- Elevate your gaming experience by using your AINFT avatars as skins within the [AILAND shooter game](https://ailand.app/).
+- Engage in in-game communication with your avatars through text or voice, enhancing immersion.

 ![261868983-a0964d82-49e8-4f9c-b690-1f8f0775af49 (1)](https://github.com/andreykobal/opendatahack-ainft-avatars/assets/19206978/728d40c1-1004-465a-8e60-1ea3875745f6)